CosmicMind/Graph/README.md

 github "CosmicMind/GraphKit"
 ```

-Run carthage to build the framework and drag the built GraphKit.framework into your Xcode project.
+Run `carthage update` to build the framework and drag the built `GraphKit.framework` into your Xcode project.

-### Changelog
+## Changelog

-The GraphKit framework is a fast growing project and will encounter changes throughout its development.
+GraphKit is a growing project and will encounter changes throughout its development.
 It is recommended that the [Changelog](https://github.com/CosmicMind/GraphKit/wiki/Changelog) be reviewed prior to updating versions.

+## Examples

+* Visit the Examples directory to see example projects using GraphKit.

-### A Quick Tour
+## A Tour

 * [Entity](#entity)
 * [Bond](#bond)